yeslogic/prince-tools/wrappers/c#/README.txt

 	Compression is applied by default unless explicitly disabled.

-23)  public void SetArtificialFonts(bool artificialFonts)
+23)  public void SetNoArtificialFonts(bool noArtificialFonts)

 	Specify whether artificial bold/italic fonts should be generated if necessary.
 	Artificial fonts are enabled by default.